 The Surviveware Large First Aid Kit is a heavy-duty medic bag designed for convenient storage and quick access during emergencies.
 Complete with primary medical aid supplies and a first-aid handbook, the kit comes in a carrier with labeled compartments to help make sorting through items faster and easier, which is especially ideal for stressful situations.
 It has a removable MOLLE system that allows you to modify the carrier according to where you’d want to place it.
 You attach it to your car’s headrest or trunk, or carry it with you when you hike or travel.
 The kit’s bag itself is made of 600D waterproof polyester, making it incredibly sturdy.

 However, this kit is essentially just a fantastic first-aid bag.
 It doesn’t have any other emergency tools and supplies.
-But if you’re on a tight budget and you just need an emergency pack to start with, this reliable medical bag would make a great choice.
+But if you’re on a tight budget and you just need an emergency pack to start with, this reliable medical bag would make a great choice for the best overall kit suited your budget and circumstances.
 It is a must-have piece of outdoor gear.

 #4 Ready America 70385 Deluxe Emergency Kit – Best Family KitWHY WE LIKE IT: The Ready America 70385 Deluxe Emergency Kit is packed with 3 days’ worth of Coast Guard-approved food, water, and survival basics for four people.
 It’s essentially the same as our top pick, except this one comes with an emergency power station, a 107-piece first-aid kit, and nearly double the amount of supplies.